reinhardt/writing/Chrysanthemum/fallen-angel-en.md

 ---
 title: Fallen Angel
 ---
 Silk checked the ladder one more time, then climbed up.
 She paused for a moment and looked around.
 The sun was still low over the horizon.
 A few last wisps of fog hung between the hills and defied its rays.
 Beyond, to the west, the outskirts of the city were barely visible.
-Silk put the metal sheet that she had cut below onto the roof and then pulled herself up as well.
+Silk put the metal sheet that she had cut to about a square foot onto the roof and then pulled herself up as well.
 The hole she wanted to mend was not big, but it let moisture in and warmth out.
 Better to take care of it right away.
 With routine motions, she affixed the sheet and sealed the gaps.
-Just a few minutes later, she was done and regarded her handiwork with satisfaction.
+When she was done she regarded her handiwork with satisfaction.
 Then she let her gaze wander over the scenery one last time.
 She liked the spot she had withdrawn to, even if the reason was not a happy one.
-She had some peace and quiet here, not only from the occupational force but also from some of the more annoying aspects of city life.
+She had some peace and quiet here, not only from the occupying force but also from some of the more annoying aspects of city life.
 The landscape was sparse in vegetation - mosses and heather dominated - but beautiful.
 Finding enough food was not always easy, but until now she had managed.

-Suddenly, she noticed a point of light in the sky.
+Suddenly, she noticed a point of light in the northern sky.
 A plane?
 It was a little too fast for that.
 The sky was not dark enough any more for a shooting star, except if it was a pretty big chunk.
 Curious, she followed the point with her eyes.
 It got ever brighter and bigger, and eventually Silk could make out a longish form.
 Was that a spaceship?
-Suddenly the thing showed down and its trajectory became flatter.
+Suddenly the thing slowed down and its trajectory became flatter.
 At the same time, it continued to get bigger - or rather, come closer.
 It was definitely not a chunk of rock, but a man-made object.
 It glowed from the friction with the air, but it seemed to be mostly intact.
-Something that could be a parachute was affixed at the rear end.
+Something that could be a parachute was affixed at the rear end - that might explain the sudden decrease in speed.
 In front of Silk's eyes, the vessel continued to fall toward the ground and finally vanished behind a hill.
 Muffled thunder marked its impact.

 Her heart pounding, Silk descended the ladder.
-A thousand thought rushed through her head.
+A thousand thoughts rushed through her head.
 Had she really just seen a spaceship crash-land?
 Had it had some technical defect?
 Or had there been a fight in orbit?
 Was there crew on board?
 Were there survivors?
 Would they need help?
 Was it a ship of the occupying forces or the resistance?
 She had moved out here to distance herself from the conflict.
 Should she go to the impact site now, risking being drawn into it again?
 Even while asking herself the question, she knew that this was exactly what she would do.
 Her curiosity alone would not leave her in peace.
 But what was more was the possibility that someone might be hurt and helpless.
 She looked north once more, where she had seen the object fall.
 It could only be a few miles away.
-She should be able to teach it within one or two hours.
-She packed a small backpack with a water bottle and a first aid kit, grabbed a light jacket and, without further ado, was on her way.
+She should be able to reach it within one or two hours.
+Her mind already made up, she packed a small backpack with a water bottle and a first aid kit, grabbed a light jacket and, without further ado, was on her way.

-She was cresting a small rise between two hills when she saw movement in the valley behind her.
+She was cresting a low rise between two larger hills when she looked around and saw movement in the valley behind her.
 She stopped.
 This could be bad.
 If she ran into Cruachar, she would be done for.
+Humans were not supposed to wander outside the city without permission.
 But she didn't particularly want to be seen by resistance forces, either.
-At a minimum there would be some uncomfortable questions.
+At a minimum there would be some annoying questions.
 She squinted and held her hand up against the sun.
 A lone figure on a horse was moving in roughly the same direction as she was.
 She was pretty sure the stranger was human, but the couldn't tell whether he or she was armed.
 It was probably just a random person who had also witnessed the crash.
-Silk decided to keep walking, even if that meant to risk being spotted.
+Silk decided to keep walking, even if that meant risking being spotted.
 At least she was well away from her dwelling, so she would not easily be connected to it.

 The rider caught up with her on the way down to the next valley.
 It was a light-skinned man about her age in simple black and grey clothing.
 He slowed, and Silk stopped and turned to face him.

 "Warm hours," he greeted.
 His narrow, clean-shaven face was set in a frown.
-It did not quite seem unfriendly, merely as if he were thinking too hard about something.
+It did not seem unfriendly, merely as if he were thinking too hard about something.

 "Quiet nights," she replied, and held out her hand to the chestnut mare, who lowered her head and sniffed Silk's palm.